-Queen Elizabeth's School is committed to ensuring our pupils achieve the best possible outcomes and good school attendance is key to achieving this aim.
+School name are committed to ensuring our pupils achieve the best possible outcomes and good school attendance is key to achieving this aim.
 We will work hard to provide a safe and welcoming environment for your child and will monitor attendance closely.